sbrl/shunction/README.md

 Directive			| Default Value	| Meaning
 --------------------|---------------|------------------------------------------
-`functions_folder`	| `./functions`	| The location of the directory in which to find functions to execute
+`functions_folder`	| `./functions`	| The location of the directory in which to find functions to execute `strip_ansi`		| `false`		| Whether to strip all ANSI escape codes from the output.
+Useful for sending the output to a log file.

 ## Usage
 Shunction supports 4 modes of operation: ad-hoc, cron, inotify, and http.